What is Employer Branding?

-Employer brands allow organisations to more competitively compete in labour markets prevailing across all types of market conditions to guide attraction, recruitment, induction, socialization, commitment, along with supporting existing HR iterations (organisational development, employee engagement, culture change and much more.)
+By now, we know Employer brands allow organisations to more competitively compete in labour markets, prevailing across all types of market conditions to guide attraction, recruitment, induction, socialization and commitment.

 Employer branding is synonymous with company reputation, but they aren’t the same thing.

 Deliberately nuanced, maintained using a mix of science, creativity and purpose; offering stronger positioning sure, but damage to one also weakens the other.

 While often employment-specific and localized, employer brands remain intimately connected with and echoing the company brand, therefore will directly impact on brand identity, internally and externally/ vice versa.

 Here’s the kicker too – employer brands are usually only ever as strong as the company brand.

 That said, organisations can use one to influence the other.

 End-to-end branding means a company’s perceived identity/image and its actual organisational culture and people are one and the same.

 Another solid reason for ensuring employer brand development is treated as strategic exercise (well considered and not crafted in isolation.)